Junior Faculty Writing and Creative Works Summer Academy

 A seminal program of the Office of Faculty Development is the Junior Faculty Writing and Creative Works Summer Academy.
 Since 2016, close to 175 members of the Howard University faculty participated in the Summer Academy as either Faculty Scholars, Scholar Coaches, or Visiting Scholars.
 The Summer Academy has significantly impacted the scholarly and creative output of junior faculty.
 Dozens of papers and research articles have been published in peer-reviewed journals across a broad spectrum of disciplines.
 Junior faculty engaged in the program have published books or book chapters and have also produced creative works.
 The Summer Academy is supported by a grant from the Andrew W. Mellon Foundation.

 A community of scholars.
-Members of the 2023 Junior Faculty Writing and Creative Works Summer Academy at Wintergreen Resort, May 22-26.
+Members of the 2025 Junior Faculty Writing and Creative Works Summer Academy at Wintergreen Resort.

 Pictured front row (l to r)